eslardet/active-spin-glass-analysis/README.md

 # Active Spin Glass
+*NOTE: This repository does not contain the source code for the simulations as they cannot be made public yet.*

 ## Overview
 Agent based modelling of aligning self-propelled particles with random couplings.
-Simulations are run in C++ using source code in `src`.
+Simulations are run in C++ using source code in `src` (Note: not available publicly yet).
 This must first be compiled using `make -f Makefile` in the relevant folder, then run using one of the `runASG.sh` scripts.
 Additionally, code can be run from an HPC using a `bashASG.pbs` script.
 This is especially useful for job parallelization for different seed realizations or arrays of parameters.